kwalczak80/Speedy-cars/README.md

 ![Navbar for not signed in user mobile](docs/images/existing-features/navbar/navigation-bar-user-not-signed-in-mobile.JPG)

 - For a user that is signed in, the following options are available:
+  - Speedy Cars(the business name displayed on the navigation bar)
   - Home *link to the home page*
   - Cars - *link to the page with cars for sale*
   - Search - *link to the search page*
   - About - *link to the about page*
-  - Welcome User Name (dashboard) - *link to the dashboard page*
+  - Welcome (User Name) (dashboard) - *link to the dashboard page*
   - Logout - *link to the logout page*

 ![Navbar for signed in user](docs/images/existing-features/navbar/navigation-bar-user-signed-in.JPG)
 ![Navbar for signed in user mobile](docs/images/existing-features/navbar/navigation-bar-user-signed-in-mobile.JPG)

-- A hover effect is implemented to visually highlight menu links(except dash board link) when the user hovers over them.
+- A hover effect is implemented to visually highlight menu links(except the dashboard link) when the user hovers over them.
+The dashboard link(visible when the user is logged in) is always displayed in white.

 ![Navbar for hover effect](docs/images/existing-features/navbar/navigation-bar-hover-effect.JPG)
 ![Navbar for hover efect mobile](docs/images/existing-features/navbar/navigation-bar-hover-effect-mobile.JPG)